(eluxadoline) Tablets, for Oral Use

 In Vitro Assessment Of Drug Interactions

-In vitro studies indicate that eluxadoline is neither an inducer of CYP1A2, CYP2C9, CYP2C19, and CYP3A4, nor an inhibitor of CYP1A2, CYP2A6, CYP2B6, CYP2C9, CYP2C19, CYP3A4 and CYP2D6 at clinically relevant systemic concentrations.
+In vitro studies indicate that eluxadoline is neither an inducer of CYP1A2, CYP2C9, CYP2C19, and CYP3A4, nor an inhibitor of CYP1A2, CYP2A6, CYP2B6, CYP2C9, CYP2C19, and CYP2D6 at clinically relevant systemic concentrations.
 Although CYP2E1 was slightly inhibited by eluxadoline (IC50 of approximately 20 micromolar [11 mcg/mL]), clinically meaningful interactions are unlikely.
-The in vitro studies were not adequate to establish the potential for eluxadoline to inhibit CYP3A4 in the gut [see DRUG INTERACTIONS].
+Despite mechanism-based inhibition of CYP3A4 in vitro, eluxadoline did not have a clinically meaningful drug-drug interaction with the CYP3A4 substrate midazolam.

 In Vivo Assessment Of Drug Interactions